birdofpreyru/audio/README.md

 with future plans to blend in a fixed version of features from [`soundfont-player`](https://www.npmjs.com/package/soundfont-player).

+_Beware:_ This library is client-side only.
+Presumably, it is safe to import server-side, but none of its functionality should be used there.

 To use the pitch analyser:

 - Install the library usual way